 - how high they believe the risk of existential catastrophe from AI is, and

 - when they expect transformative AI (TAI) to be developed.

 We hope the results will be useful to funders, policymakers, people at AI labs, researchers, field-builders, people orienting to longtermist AI governance, and perhaps other types of people.
 For example, the report could:

 - Broaden the range of options people can easily consider

 - Help people assess how much and in what way to focus on each potential “theory of victory”, “intermediate goal”, etc.

 - Target and improve further efforts to assess how much and in what way to focus on each potential theory of victory, intermediate goal, etc.

-If you'd like to see a summary of the survey results, please request access to this folder.
-We expect to approve all access requests, and will expect readers to abide by the policy articulated in "About sharing information from this report" (for the reasons explained there).
+You can see a summary of the survey results here.
+Note that we will expect readers to abide by the policy articulated in "About sharing information from this report" (for the reasons explained there).